 At some point in your life, whether it be personal or professional, you are going to have to sit across from someone and ask them some tough questions.

-It’s understandable.
-Asking tough questions garner a number of emotions that make us question not only the topic, but ourselves for having asked the question in the first place (despite whatever level of confidence we had going into the conversation).
+It’s understandable because asking tough questions brings up emotions that make us question ourselves (despite whatever level of confidence we had going into the conversation).

-NOT because of the answers, but because of how the questions were asked.
+Not because of the answers, but because of how we ask the question.

 1. Be Direct